auberonedu/derusting/toRefresh.md

 - How to print a element in a arraylist
 - How to add a new value (arrayList)
 - How to reset a value (arrayList)
+- How to make a hashset (also what is a hashset)